Caring For Country Committee – A Working Group of Australia ICOMOS

 Steve Brown (Australia ICOMOS)

-The Caring For Country Committee was established to organise a workshop as a side event to the ICOMOS GA2020: Caring For Country: Pacific and Indigenous Voices on Culture, Heritage and the Climate Crisis.
+The Caring for Country Committee was established to organise a workshop as a side event to the ICOMOS GA2020: Caring for Country: Pacific and Indigenous Voices on Culture, Heritage and the Climate Crisis.
 This workshop was to be a space for Indigenous Pacific people and Aboriginal and Torres Strait Island voices on cultural heritage as human right and on caring for places and community in a changing climate, as well as for discussing partnerships and solidarity with the global cultural heritage community.

 “The Future of Our Pasts: Engaging cultural heritage in climate action” ICOMOS 2019, notes: